code-mentoring/code-mentoring.github.io/faq.markdown

 </details>

 <details>
-  <summary>What's our Slack channel for discussions and questions?</summary>
+  <summary>What's our Slack channel for asking questions and getting help?</summary>

   * We use the #jitsi channel in the code-mentoring slack workspace.
     * Join a Meetup to get an invite to our Slack workspace.